BREEZER Vivid Shuffle inches closer to season finale; announces league qualifiers

 BREEZER Vivid Shuffle was started in 2017 to provide a platform for India’s burgeoning hip-hop talent and has grown every year.
 This season it has transformed into a league enabling artists an opportunity to showcase talent across dance, music and art.
 It has also brought enthusiasts and participants across avenues to learn and brush up on their talent with School of Shuffle workshops.
 Brand ambassadors, Kriti Sanon and Vijay Deverakonda have been keeping participants and audiences morale high since the launch.
 While the four league ambassadors, Kr$na, JordIndian, Shantanu Maheshwari and Piyush & Shazia, are thrilled for the league qualifiers and to select, build and mentor stellar teams.

 Grab your complimentary RSVP on PayTM Insider to watch the League Qualifiers live.
-The event is open to all and only requires an RSVP.
+The event is open to all and only requires an RSVP[RU1] .
 Also, stay updated with BREEZER Vivid Shuffle on Facebook and Instagram. #BREEZERVividShuffle #LiveLifeInColour

 MUMBAI:Known to have some of the best personalities as RJs, BIG FM is always a step ahead in termread more